zohicodes/zohicodes/README.md

 - 🦉 Wuss good, I’m @zohicodes
-- 👀 I’m interested in programming, data research, writing, projects and repositories
+- 👀 I’m interested in programming, data research, writing, projects, web development and repositories
 - 🌱 I’m currently learning A.I
 - 📚 I’m looking to collaborate on any projects related to AI and programming/coding.
 - 📫 How to reach me: zoya.worth (Discord)